VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VATSAL_AUTOMATOR_GUIDE.md

-# VATSAL Desktop Automator Guide
+# BOI Desktop Automator Guide

 ## Overview

-**VATSAL** is an intelligent desktop automator that combines local automation scripts with minimal Gemini API support.
-Unlike other automation tools, VATSAL uses AI **only** for natural language understanding and task decomposition - all execution happens locally via Python modules.
+**BOI** is an intelligent desktop automator that combines local automation scripts with minimal Gemini API support.
+Unlike other automation tools, BOI uses AI **only** for natural language understanding and task decomposition - all execution happens locally via Python modules.

 ## Purpose